gcimedia/schools/README.md

 These apply to **both** development and production setups:

 - 🐍 Python 3.13 or higher
-- 📦 Poetry package manager
+- 📦 Poetry package manager (Python)
+- 📦 NPM package manager (Nodejs)
 - 🐘 PostgreSQL (optional - defaults to SQLite for development)

-### B. ⚙️ Poetry Installation
+### B. ⚙️ Poetry and NPM Installation

 1. Install Poetry using pip: